ikegwukc/Quals-ReadingList/Theo/Theo-CheatSheet.md

     - Going Concern Assumption: In the absence of information to the contrary, it is anticipated that a business entity will continue to operate indefinitely.

-    - Periodicity Assumption: The life of a company can be divided into artifical time periods to provide timely information to external Users.
+    - Periodicity Assumption: The life of a company can be divided into artificial time periods to provide timely information to external Users.

-    - Monetary Unity Assumption: Finanical statement elements should be measured in terms of the USD.
+    - Monetary Unity Assumption: Financial statement elements should be measured in terms of the USD.

   - Principles:
-    - Revenue recognition: revenue is recognixed when the seller transfers goods and services to customers but does not allow revenue exognition if it is not probable that the seller will receive the cash it is entitled to receive.
+    - Revenue recognition: revenue is recognized when the seller transfers goods and services to customers but does not allow revenue recognition if it is not probable that the seller will receive the cash it is entitled to receive.

-    - Expense recognition: typically pccurs in the period in which expenses are incurred to produce revenue.
+    - Expense recognition: typically occurs in the period in which expenses are incurred to produce revenue.
-      - Mathcing Principle requires first recognizing revnue and then recognizing all expenses that were iccurred to generate that revnue.
+      - Matching Principle requires first recognizing revenue and then recognizing all expenses that were incurred to generate that revenue.

-    - Measurement - assoicating numerical amount to assets, liabilities, equity.
+    - Measurement - associating numerical amount to assets, liabilities, equity.
       - There are 5 measurements:
-        - Historical Cost: amount given or recieved in the original exchange transactions
+        - Historical Cost: amount given or received in the original exchange transactions
         - Net realizable value: amount of cash into which the asset or liability will be converted in the ordinary course of business
-        -  Current cost: the cost that would be inccurred to purchase or reproduce an assets- resent value: future cash flows discounted for the time value of Monetary
+        -  Current cost: the cost that would be incurred to purchase or reproduce an assets- resent value: future cash flows discounted for the time value of Monetary
-        - Fair value: the price that would be recieved to sell assets or transfer liabilites in an orderly market transaction.
+        - Fair value: the price that would be received to sell assets or transfer liabilities in an orderly market transaction.

     - Disclosure -  financial reports should include any info that could affect the decisions made by external users, subject to of course the cost effectiveness constraint.

-- elements (I find Theo's defintions a bit diffcult to remember so I paraphrase the following or use alternative defintions):
+- elements (I find Theo's definitions a bit difficult to remember so I paraphrase the following or use alternative definitions):

   - Assets: An entity's resources i.e things a company owns.
-  - liabilites: An entity's obligations. i.e the amounds the company owes.
+  - liabilities: An entity's obligations. i.e the amounts the company owes.
   - Equity: an ownership interest in a business,
   - Investments by owners: Increases in equity of a particular business enterprise
-  - Distribution to ownerss: Decrease in equity of a particular enterprise resulting from transfers to owners
+  - Distribution to owners: Decrease in equity of a particular enterprise resulting from transfers to owners
   - Comprehensive income: The change in equity during a period from transactions and other events  from nonowner sources.
   - Revenues: Inflows, increases  in assets, or settlements of liabilities.
   - Expenses: Outflows, decreases in assets, or incurrences of liabilities.